IBM-CfC-BGC-2021-Team12/ethical-fashion-classifier/README.md

 }
 ```

-You can test/update the status of the classifier with:
+Training will take a few minutes (typically < 10).
+You can query the status of the classifier (and update the `classifier.json` file produced when training was started) with:

 ```
 python3 update_status.py <apikey>